Tuesday, 16 February 2016

 Throughout the 1830’s and the 1840’s Jeremiah Thring advertised his ironmongery business in Sydney St in many Directories and was also listed in the poll books of the time.

 In 1836, ‘The Huntingdon, Bedford & Peterborough Gazette’ had an article about a customer who had a bad fall in his shop.
-In 1842 Mary Ann Rivett and Mary Boardman were living in Jeremiah Thring’s house in Green St Cambridge, but around 1845 they all moved to 20 Hills Rd.
+In 1842 Mary Ann Rivett and niece Mary Boardman were living in Jeremiah Thring’s house in Green St Cambridge, but around 1845 they all moved to 20 Hills Rd.

 In 1846 Mary Ann’s sister, Lucy Boardman nee Rivett died, leaving her children as orphans.
 Mary Ann looked after the youngest daughter Mary Boardman, who was 7 when her mother died.
 Mary and her niece lived in Jeremiah's house, so he must have had compassion for Mary Ann and her niece.